Here is some information which may help you in your search for a Scottie.

 CKC

-is the Continental Kennel club, and we do not consider that registry
+is the Continental Kennel club, and that registry is not the same as the

 CKC